CharlesR-W/crw-blog/_posts/2024-12-02-Nonlinear-Calculi.md

 [f^{-1} * G_2](f(z), \{ b_n \}) = \sum_{n=0}^{\infty} z^n b_n
 $$

 Cauchy-Hadamard theorem tells us how to find the radius of convergence of the series for this last expression.
-The second-to-last expression will then converge absolutely for all $|f^{-1}(z)| < R$, where
+The second-to-last expression will then converge absolutely for all $ \left| f^{-1}(z) \right|  < R$, where

 $$
 R = \frac{1}{\limsup_{n \to \infty} (|f^{-1}(b_n)|^{1/n})}.